locationtech/udig-platform/docs/user/en/File Menu.rst

 Import
 ------

-Open the `Import Wizard <Import%20Wizard.html>`_ allowing you add additional existing resources into the application.
+Open the :doc:`Import Wizard` allowing you add additional existing resources into the application.

 Export
 ------

-Open the `Export Wizard <Export%20Wizard.html>`_ allowing you to export the selected resource to an external file or service.
+Open the :doc:`Export Wizard` allowing you to export the selected resource to an external file or service.

 Properties
 ----------

-Open the `Properties dialog <Properties%20dialog.html>`_ for the selected resource.
+Open the :doc:`Properties dialog` for the selected resource.
 The Properites dialog can be used to:

 -  inspect details such as file location or coordinate reference system